-Nam jim is a sauce found in Thai cooking that can be used to accompany many cold dishes and salads.
+Namjim is a staple sauce found in Thai cooking.
 Its hot, sour, salty, sweet flavour is delicious.
 It is, however, important to balance the flavours so that no one taste dominates the others.

-I really love this crunchy salad, which is something I often make for myself at home.
-I like to eat it alongside simple steamed rice, which offers a gorgeous contrast.
+I really love this crunchy salad, which is something that I often make for myself at home.
+I like to eat it alongside simple steamed rice which provides a gorgeous contrast.

 1 bunch of coriander